Songwriting Basics

 For now, we’ll have to settle for whatever coping methods help us as individuals.

-I hope you find one of these tips helpful in your songwriting process.
 If you get songwriters block regularly, why not bookmark this page and come back to try a new tactic next time it strikes you?
 Or check out our full list of 13 unconventional songwriting exercises for even more ideas!

 If you want to get better at writing memorable music that resonates, I recommend that you get familiar with an instrument like piano.
 The more you know about how great songs are constructed sonically, the easier it will be for you to create a masterpiece yourself.
 Check out Piano for All below to get started!